Smooth Streaming FAQ

 Q: Will Smooth Streaming ensure I can deliver HD video to all my customers?

-A: No. Smooth Streaming can’t perform any miracles; it’s simply an enhanced HTTP delivery method.
+No. Smooth Streaming can’t perform any miracles; it’s simply an enhanced HTTP delivery method.
 Delivery of HD video is still bound by the efficiency of the codecs used: VC-1, H.264, etc. For example, most video experts would agree that 720p/24 video can’t be delivered at a satisfactory quality level with less than 2 Mbps encoded bitrate.
 Well, 2 Mbps of encoded video still requires 2 Mbps of network bandwidth in order to be delivered in real-time – and there’s nothing IIS7 or Silverlight can do to change that.
-After all, if there existed a way of delivering 2 Mbps of data in real-time at only 1 Mbps – wouldn’t we all be using that technology?
+After all, if there existed a way of delivering 2 Mbps of data in real-time at only 1 Mbps – wouldn’t we all be using that technology? 🙂

 What Smooth Streaming does allow, however, is for content providers to provide HD video to those customers who are able to receive it (sufficient network bandwidth and CPU power) without sacrificing the overall quality of the video or catering to the lowest common quality denominator.
 In other words, with Smooth Streaming content providers no longer have to guess the capabilities of their audience – instead they can simply encode to a wide range of bit rates and let the customers automatically adjust to the ones that suit them best.